JFeldbauer/LaTeX_workshop/README.md

 ## Installation of LaTeX distribution

-There are different LaTeX distributions for several OS available (a overview can be found [here](https://www.latex-project.org/get/)), we suggest to install the following ones:
+There are different LaTeX distributions for several OS available (a overview can be found [here](https://www.latex-project.org/get/)), we suggest to install one of the following:

 ### Linux